saieva/saieva.github.io/_posts/2024-01-26-Remote-Working-Resources.markdown

 categories: Remote Management
 ---

+It's not easy to manage a distributed team.
+And it's not easy working with a manager, or with colleagues, you've never met.
+Fortunately, these are common problems that have been solved (in somewhat differnt ways) by several companies.

 The list of resources on this page will be useful in a variety of circumstances:

 - if you are a manager responsibile for a distributed team.